PinkwolfHeir/TSCTranslator/README.md

+# WEBSITE TO BE REMOVED BY SEPT.
+1st.
+## The community I've made this translator for isn't the best, I might even consider leaving it eventually as a whole. (as for friends in this server, you'll be fine, since y'all aren't actually insane)

 # TSC Latex Translator
 If you ever want to speak [Thunder Scientific Corporation's](https://www.roblox.com/games/7131355525) Latex language, you can do it with this single HTML file.